Skip to Content

 Bobcat

-These exotic bearded felines, aptly named after the short ‘bobbed’ tail, have tufted ears, spotted backs, and bellies.
+Bobcats, named after their short ‘bobbed’ tail, have tufted ears, spotted backs, and bellies.
 They come in beautiful hues ranging from golden to smoky blue.
-Every bobcat has a uniquely patterned coat which conceals them in the wild and makes them easily identifiable.
+Every bobcat has a uniquely patterned coat that conceals them in the wild.

-As tame as they may appear, they have an aggressive side and are known to be unpredictable and moody.
+While appearing tame, they have an aggressive side and are known to be unpredictable and moody.
 They sleep for 2 to 3 hours and prefer to hunt at night.
-These highly adaptable felines are comfortable in various habitats and mark their territory in the usual feline way, with urine, feces, and the addition of scratch marks to mark boundaries.
+They are comfortable in various habitats and mark their territory in the feline way, with urine, feces, and the addition of scratch marks to mark boundaries.

-The bbobcat prefers to live in rocky outcrops, where they choose to birth their young.
+The bobcat prefers to live in rocky outcrops, where they choose to birth their young.
+They are medium-sized cats, with a body length ranging from about 28 to 40 inches and a shoulder height of 18 to 24 inches.

 Jaguarundi

-The coloring of their coats indicates their habitat, with darker colors appearing on jaguarundi in wetter areas and lighter colors appearing in drier regions.
+The coloring of their coats indicates their habitat, with those in wetter areas having darker colors and in drier regions having lighter colors.

 They are dependent on the density of the local flora to hunt successfully.
 The Florida Fish and Wildlife Conservation Commission does not list Jaguarundi, and its supposed existence in Florida remains a mystery.